katedobroth/test-doc/_sections/object_store.md

 ## AWS S3 {#aws_object_store}

-From the Cazena console, you may link to the AWS bucket and [view keys and tokens](#aws_account_information) that can be used to access the bucket.
+From the Cazena console, you may link to the AWS S3 console and [view keys and tokens](#aws_account_information) that can be used to access the bucket.

 ### Link to AWS bucket from the Cazena console

-To link to the S3 bucket:
+To link to the AWS S3 console:

 1. From the __Cloud Sockets__ tab, select __AWS S3 Console__ on the left side of the screen.